 Musical instruments are also considered a carry-on item and must fit in the overhead bin or under the seat in front of you, no matter what size.

-The same TSA standards apply to American Airlines flights operating within the US, arriving, and departing from the US.
+The same TSA standards apply to Hawaiian Airlines flights operating within the US, arriving, and departing from the US.
 You can review a list provided by the TSA of permitted and prohibited items which may be included in carry-on baggage including the 3-1-1 Liquids Rule.

 Hawaiian Airlines checked baggage fees

 The prices below are for one-way Hawaiian Airlines flights, not roundtrip, and must not exceed 62 in (157 cm) in overall dimensions.
 Here are all the fees for all the destinations and regions below:

 |Neighbor Island||North America||International and first class|

 Out of all the US carriers, Hawaiian is one of the best when it comes to the least cumbersome fee structure to the destinations they fly.
 Of course, it’s not Southwest simplicity, but Hawaiian at least doesn’t confuse passengers as much as other airlines like AA.

 Remember, if you have status, you don’t have to pay these fees, even when you are flying on a Basic Economy ticket.